|

 can change it through the Netidentity control panel

-- Incoming (POP3) Server: getmail.truax.com
+- Incoming (POP3 or IMAP) Server: mail.hover.com

-- Outgoing (SMTP) Server: sendmail.truax.com
+- Outgoing (SMTP) Server: mail.hover.com

-* Use the same username/password as POP3
+* Use the same username/password as Incoming Mail

 - Secure Server Authentication: No